 401(k) Plan.
 1st Security Bank offers a qualified, tax-exempt savings plan to our employees with a cash or deferred feature qualifying under Section 401(k) of the Internal Revenue Code.
 Generally, all employees, as of the first day of the month following the commencement of employment, who have attained age 18, are eligible to make 401(k) contributions.
-During 2022, participants were permitted to make salary reduction contributions to the 401(k) Plan of up to 90% of their annual salary, up to a maximum of \$20,500.
-In addition, participants who have attained age 50 may defer an additional \$6,500 annually as a 401(k) "catch-up" contribution.
+During 2023, participants were permitted to make salary reduction contributions to the 401(k) Plan of up to 90% of their annual salary, up to a maximum of \$22,500.
+In addition, participants who have attained age 50 may defer an additional \$7,500 annually as a 401(k) "catch-up" contribution.
 All contributions made by participants are either before-tax contributions or after-tax "Roth 401(k) contributions," as elected by the participant.
 We have the ability to match 401(k) contributions.
-During 2022, we matched 100% of participant contributions up to 3% of the participant's annual salary and 50% of participant contributions on the next 2% of the participant's annual salary.
-We may also make a discretionary profit-sharing contribution under the 401(k) Plan, though no such contribution was made in 2022.
-All participant 401(k) contributions and earnings, are fully and immediately vested.
+During 2023, we matched 100% of participant contributions up to 3% of the participant's annual salary and 50% of participant contributions on the next 2% of the participant's annual salary.
+We may also make a discretionary profit-sharing contribution under the 401(k) Plan, though no such contribution was made in 2023.
+All participant 401(k) contributions and earnings, as well as all matching and profit-sharing contributions and earnings, are fully and immediately vested.

 ESPP.
 In May 2022, we adopted the FS Bancorp, Inc. Nonqualified 2022 Stock Purchase Plan ("ESPP"), which was approved by shareholders at the 2022 annual meeting of shareholders.
 The ESPP provides employees, directors and independent contractors of FS Bancorp, Inc. and designated subsidiaries (collectively, "service providers") with an opportunity to purchase up to \$28,000 worth of FS Bancorp common stock annually with FS Bancorp providing a 25% matching stock purchase (up to \$7,000 annually).
 The ESPP offers a convenient means for employees and specified service providers who might not otherwise purchase and hold our common stock to do so, and for the matching stock purchase feature to provide a meaningful incentive to participate.
 We believe that our employees and specified service providers' continuing economic interest, as shareholders, in our performance and success will contribute to our long-term success.
-1st Security Bank made \$101,764 in matching contributions in 2022.
+1st Security Bank provided \$203,427 in matching contributions in 2023.